ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_pipeline_api.md

 ### What are Transformers Pipelines?
 The pipelines are a great and easy way to use models for inference.
 These pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks, including Named Entity Recognition, Masked Language Modeling, Sentiment Analysis, Feature Extraction, and Question Answering.

+### Key Features and Capabilities
+There are two categories of pipeline abstractions to be aware of:
+- The `pipeline()` which is the most powerful object encapsulating all other pipelines.
+- Task-specific pipelines are available for audio, computer vision, natural language processing, and multimodal tasks.

 ### Understanding the Transformers Pipeline Workflow
 <img src="res/transformer_pipeline_nlp.jpg" alt="NLP Pipeline" width="800">